 If you have any questions, contact UND One-Stop Student Services at 701.777.1234.

-If you meet the criteria and are accepted by the priority deadline of April 15, you'll automatically be awarded one of UND's academic scholarships.
+If you met the criteria and were accepted by the priority deadline of April 15, you'll automatically be awarded one of UND's academic scholarships.

 You'll receive notification of your UND scholarship award beginning in September or within 2 weeks from when you're admitted.